Leisure Craft Seasonal Oil Changes

 Many people believe that fall is the perfect time.
 You are taking your boat out of the water at the end of the season so why not do it then.
 Not only is the oil being changed, but it also affords you the chance to make sure the engine is dry so there is no condensation left behind to cause freeze or corrosion damage.

 Others believe spring changes are critical to provide the freshest lubricant for an engine when it needs it most, which is during operation.

 The answer is both recommendations are correct.
-In addition to changing the oil every 50 – 250 hours (depending on manufacturer recommendation), it’s important to change oil in when winterizing in fall, as well as in spring.
+In addition to changing the oil every 50 to 250 hours (depending on manufacturer recommendation), it’s important to change the oil when winterizing in fall, as well as in spring.

-In fall, oil will be dirty from use, so changing is recommended to prevent impurities from damaging the engine.
-In most marine engines, dirt and water accumulate during use, causing several issues.
+The fall change is recommended to prevent impurities from dirty oil damaging the engine.
+Dirt and water accumulate during use in most marine engines, causing several problems.
 Water can cause development of caustic, corrosion-causing acids, which result in anything from rust to erosion of components.
-Dirt and oil breakdown can cause sludge buildup, resulting in difficulty starting the engine and removing all the old oil in spring, in addition to long-term engine damage.
+Dirt and oil breakdown can cause sludge build-up, resulting in rough engine starts.

 However, that fresh oil sitting in an unused motor all winter can pick up water via condensation and lose viscosity after sitting for months.
 This is also less than ideal for your boat’s engine life.
 Particulates may also remain from previous use.

 In any situation where the engine is not allowed to reach operating temperature for any length of time, such as with sailboat auxiliaries, it is advisable to run the engine and change the oil.
 By doing this, you guard against condensed water turning into acid in the crankcase and particulate build-up.